takuma1102/cfcompare/README.md

 autoplot(r)  # lower RMSE is better
 ```

-For large panels, reduce `n_runs` and TROP CV work, for example through
+For quick diagnosis using large panels, reduce `n_runs` and TROP CV work, for example through
 `trop_control(n_cv_cells = , cv_cycles = )`.

 > **Note**: This is a **predictive** error on held-out cells, not estimation error against a